Real-World Scenarios

 🔍

-Migration Audit TrailSML serves as the semantic migration manifest — a version-controlled record of every definition moved, enabling validation and rollback.
+Migration Audit TrailSemaBridge serves as the semantic migration manifest — a version-controlled record of every definition moved, enabling validation and rollback.

 04